-The knots are represented by a number list that is commonly called as knot vector.
-The knot vector need to be an equal or increasing number sequence and the repetition of the each knot cannot be higher than the surface degree on the respective direction.
+The knots are represented by a number list that is commonly called as knot vector that must be an equal or increasing number sequence and, the repetition of the each knot cannot be higher than the surface degree on the respective direction.
 More details about NURBS curves can be found in Piegl and Tiller (1996).